-O Port wine é a symbol of the region, but it’s on the other side of the Douro that you’ll find the famous Caves, in Vila Nova de Gaia.
-In the past, rabelo boats came down the river from the Douro Wine Region (classified as a UNESCO World Heritage Site).
+Port wine is a symbol of the region, but it’s on the other side of the Douro that you’ll find the famous Caves, in Vila Nova de Gaia.
+In the past, rabelo boats sailed down the river from the Douro Wine Region (classified as a UNESCO World Heritage Site).

-With a centuries-old history, the Port Wine Cellars attract thousands of visitors every year tourists.
-But visiting one of these places and getting to know this drink better is something we should all do do it at least once in your life.
+With a centuries-old history, the Port Wine Cellars attract thousands of tourists every year.
+But visiting one of these places and getting to know this drink better is something we should all do at least once in our lives.
 Don’t know where to start?
-Then read our article cup in hand!
+Then read our article goblet in hand!

 Table Of Contents